veillette/physics-book/contents/ch9TheSecondConditionForEquilibrium.md

 {: #import-auto-id3533620}

-The magnitude, direction, and point of application of the force are incorporated into the definition of the physical quantity called torque. **Torque**{: class="term" #import-auto-id2603151} is the rotational equivalent of a force.
+The magnitude, direction, and point of application of the force are incorporated into the definition of the physical quantity called torque. **Torque** is the rotational equivalent of a force.
 It is a measure of the effectiveness of a force in changing or accelerating a rotation (changing the angular velocity over a period of time).
 In equation form, the magnitude of torque is defined to be